-Nishani Frazier, PhD — Associate Professor of American Studies and History at University of Kansas and co-editor of Freedom on My Mind: The Columbia Documentary History of the African American Experience.
+Nishani Frazier, PhD — Professor of History and Director of Public History at North Carolina State University and co-editor of Freedom on My Mind: The Columbia Documentary History of the African American Experience.

 Dagmar Herzog, PhD — Distinguished Professor of History at City University of New York’s Graduate Center and author of Cold War Freud: Psychoanalysis in an Age of Catastrophe.

 Nadine Hubbs, PhD — Professor of Women’s Studies and Music at the University of Michigan; Director of the Lesbian-Gay-Queer Research Initiative (LGQRI) at Michigan’s Institute for Research on Women and Gender; and author of The Queer Composition of America’s Sound.

 Regina Kunzel, PhD — Larned Professor of History and Women’s, Gender, and Sexuality Studies at Yale University and author of In the Shadow of Diagnosis: Psychiatric Power and Queer Life (forthcoming in April 2024).